 Tending to Your Relationships

 Valentine's Day.
 Are you looking forward to it?
-Do you need a reminder that it’s this Friday?
-Do you tolerate, ignore or dread the day?
+Do you need a reminder that it’s this Saturday?
+Do you tolerate, ignore, or dread the day?
 Does it tap into longings and grief?

-Here are four important relationship skills our clients at SRP develop in their individual or couples therapy that help them nurture and strengthen their relationships.
+Here are four relationship skills intentionally fostered in individual and couples therapy that nurture and strengthen connectedness.

 1. Express Yourself, with Kindness

 A common frustration in relationships arises when you assume the other should "just know" what you’re thinking or feeling.
 This expectation sets both parties up for misunderstanding and disappointment.
-While it may seem obvious that “someone can’t read your mind,” it’s surprising how often we expect others to intuit our feelings, needs, or concerns.
+While it may seem obvious that “someone can’t read your mind,” if you’re like most people, you really do wish they would!
+You want your significant person(s) to intuit your feelings, needs, or concerns.
+But so often, they can’t.

 2. Accept that #1 will Sometimes be Awkward

-Emotions and thoughts are complicated, and you may not know exactly what you’re feeling at a given moment.
+Emotions and thoughts are complicated, and you may not know exactly what you’re feeling in a given moment.
 That’s normal!
 It’s okay to pause and take time to process before continuing a conversation.

-If you’re unsure how to respond in a conversation, try saying something like, “I’m not sure how I feel about this yet, but I’d like to think it through and circle back later.”
-Giving yourself permission to step back not only helps you avoid saying something you don’t mean, but also shows the other person that you’re committed to thoughtful communication.
+If you’re unsure how to respond in a conversation, try saying something like, “I’m not sure how I feel about it yet, but I’d like to reflect on it and circle back.”
+Giving yourself permission to step back not only helps you avoid saying something you’ll regret, but also shows the other person that you’re committed to thoughtful communication.
 When you circle back, your response is likely to be more intentional and constructive.

 3. Repair Conflicts